Improving Feature-based Visual Localization by Geometry-Aided Matching

-We first introduce $k$NN ratio matching to establish 2D-3D correspondences with similar appearance.
+We first introduce $k$NN ratio matching to establish 2D-3D correspondences depending on similar visual appearance.
 Specifically, for 2D feature $\bm{f}_i^a$, $K$ nearest 3D points in descriptor space are firstly found as initial matches $\{\bm{m}_{i1}, ..., \bm{m}_{iK}\}$, which distances are denoted as $d_{i1} , ... , d_{iK} $ and satisfy $d_{i1} < ... < d_{iK} $.
 Then, the matches that satisfy $d_{i1} / d_{ik} \geq r$ are selected as candidates, where $k$ is from $2$ to $K$ and $r$ is the ratio threshold.
-If $r=1$, it equals to finding the nearest neighbor, and if $r=0$, it equals to find the $K$ nearest neighbors.
+If $r=1$, it equals finding the nearest neighbor, and if $r=0$, it equals finding the $K$ nearest neighbors.